 3.19 Example: The worker has an outside opportunity v known by himself.
 The firm believes that v=6 and v=10 with probabilities 2/3 and 1/3 respectively.
 A wage w=8 is preset by the union.
 The firm and the worker simultaneously announce whether to accept or reject the wage.
 The worker will be employed by the firm if and only if both of them accept the wage.
 If the firm accepts the wage, its payoff is v if the worker is employed and v otherwise.
-If the Bayesian Nash equilibria.
+If the firm rejects the wage, then its payoff is v regardless the worker's action.
+The worker's payoff is v if he is employed and v otherwise.
+Find all the Bayesian Nash equilibria.